Late April – Early May

-Spring arrives in the North Maine Woods in early May, our ice-out arrives around the third of the month.
+Spring arrives in the North Maine Woods in Late April – Early May, our ice-out arrives around the end of April.
 The timing is just as our Rainbow smelt run begins in earnest.
 Literally hundreds of thousands of smelt all over the region following their natural instinct to spawn in virtually every inlet available.
 We start the season on the Allagash watershed and others.
 Trolling from traditional 20’ Grand Lakers and Scott boats at 4 feet wide and 20 feet long, as seaworthy and comfortable as it gets.
 Trolling with fly rods and traditional streamer flies to start, followed by casting in the shallows over gorging Wild Brook Trout feasting on smelts.
 Traditional Maine at its finest.
 The Brook trout average from 12 to 20+ inches and at times over 4lbs with 25 fish per rod per day the norm.
 This activity lasts about 20 days.

 Fly fishing being our passion, from mid-May until the third week in June we target our 5 wild rivers and more than 20 streams.
 Wild Brook Trout and Landlocked salmon have put on their feed bags as the water warms.
 Swinging streamers, early caddis and the first BWO hatches keep the day interesting.
 Easy wading with the assistance of canoes make the remote stretches low stress and easy for all age groups.
 Pressure?
 We fish a vast area, if you see another party during your stay it will be the exception.